Neural Network Verification with Branch-and-Bound for General Nonlinearities: Introduction

 In this paper, we propose \textbf{GenBaB}, a principled neural network verification framework with BaB for general nonlinearities.
-To enable BaB for general nonlinearities beyond ReLU, we first formulate a general BaB framework, and we introduce general branching points, where we may branch at points other than 0 for nonlinear functions, hich is needed when the nonlinearity is not simply piecewise linear around 0.
+To enable BaB for general nonlinearities beyond ReLU, we first formulate a general BaB framework, and we introduce general branching points, where we may branch at points other than 0 for nonlinear functions, which is needed when the nonlinearity is not piecewise linear around 0.
 We then propose a new branching heuristic named ``\heuristiclong'' for branching general nonlinearities, which carefully leverages the linear bounds from bound propagation as shortcuts to efficiently and effectively estimate the bound improvement from branching a neuron.
-Moreover, we propose to decide nontrivial branching points by pre-optimizing branching points offline, according to the tightness of the resulted linear relaxation for each possibility of pre-activation bounds, and we save the optimized branching points into a lookup table to be efficiently used when verifying an entire NN.
+Moreover, we propose to decide nontrivial branching points by pre-optimizing branching points, according to the tightness of the resulted linear relaxation, and we save the optimized branching points into a lookup table to be efficiently used when verifying an entire NN with different data instances.

 We demonstrate the effectiveness of our GenBaB on a variety of networks, including feedforward networks with Sigmoid, Tanh, Sine, or GeLU activations, as well as LSTMs and Vision Transformers (ViTs).
 These models involve various nonlinearities including S-shaped activations, periodic trigonometric functions, and also multiplication and division which are multi-dimensional nonlinear operations beyond activation functions.
 We also enable verification on models for the AC Optimal Power Flow (ACOPF) application~\citep{guha2019machine}.
 GenBaB is generally effective and outperforms existing baselines.
 The improvement from GenBaB is particularly significant for models involving functions with stronger nonlinearity.
 For example, on a $4\times 100$ network with the Sine activation, GenBaB improves the verification from 4\% to 60\% instances verified (NNs with the Sine activation have been proposed for neural representations and neural rendering in \citet{sitzmann2020implicit}).